openethereum/parity-ethereum/.github/CONTRIBUTING.md

 ## License.

-By contributing to Open Ethereum, you agree that your contributions will be licensed under the [GPLv3 License](../LICENSE).
+By contributing to OpenEthereum, you agree that your contributions will be licensed under the [GPLv3 License](../LICENSE).